 - any public or private organisation active in the field of further education or vocational education and training - any public or private organisation active in the labour market or in the fields of education and training.
-For example, such an organisation can be: - a public or private, a small, medium, or large enterprise (including social enterprises) - a public body at local, regional, or national level - a social partner or other representative of working life, including chambers of commerce, craft/professional associations, and trade unions a research institute - a foundation - a school/institute/educational centre (at any level, from primary school to upper secondary education, and including vocational education and adult education) - a non-profit organisation, association, non-governmental organisation (NGO) - a body providing career guidance, professional counselling, and information services.
+For example, such an organisation can be: - a public or private, a small, medium, or large enterprise (including social enterprises) - a public body at local, regional, or national level - a social partner or other representative of working life, including chambers of commerce, craft, professional associations, trade unions and research institutes - a foundation - a school/institute/educational centre (at any level, from primary school to upper secondary education, and including vocational education and adult education) - a non-profit organisation, association, non-governmental organisation (NGO) - a body providing career guidance, professional counselling, and information services.